SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 If this combination of named parent and child branches exist, the auto-merging functionality changes a bit:

 * Child branches never receive the auto-merge from main
 * Parent branches do receive the merge from main which kicks off a Feature Test build.
-(This assumes the parent branch is not iteself a child.)
+(This assumes the parent branch is not itself a child.)
 * At the end of a successful Feature Test build on a Parent branch, the parent branch is auto-merged into all child branches

 This allows us to support multiple developers working on a single large feature while keeping that feature isolated from main until we're ready to release it.